BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 - Local development: use `.env` / `.env.local` inside `backend/` and `frontend/` as usual.
 - Production on EC2: runtime files are generated on-host as `backend/.env.prod` and `frontend/.env.prod` from `.github-secrets.private.json5` and are not committed.
 - Required lists: env guards read `REQUIRED_ENVIRONMENT_VARIABLES_FRONTEND` and `REQUIRED_ENVIRONMENT_VARIABLES_BACKEND`; ensure the lists and their referenced values exist in the secrets file.
-- Orchestrator: regenerates `.env.prod` when `--refresh-env` is provided; containers restart to pick up changes.
+- Deployment runner: regenerates `.env.prod` when `--refresh-env` is provided; containers restart to pick up changes.
-- Compose canonical path: containers are managed from `deploy/compose/docker-compose.yml` on the host to avoid drift; the orchestrator syncs this file before starting.
+- Compose canonical path: containers are managed from `deploy/compose/docker-compose.yml` on the host to avoid drift; the deployment runner syncs this file before starting.

 ## Local Docker Maintenance